yurareutskiy/Vidal/Pods/Google/README.md

 ## Try out an SDK

 You can try any of the SDKs with `pod try`.
-Run the following command and select the SDK you are interested in when prompted:
+For example, to try the Google Maps
+SDK:

 ```
-$ pod try Google
+$ pod try GoogleMaps
 ```

 Note that some SDKs may require credentials.
 More information is available in